soldierlytomcat/RedditCrawler/README.md

-# RedditCrawler
+# Machine Learning Approach for Identifying Suspicious Uniform Resource Locators (URLs) on Reddit Social Network
-Reddit post crawler and phish identification implemenation This repository is the official implementation of [My Paper Title](https://google.com).
+This repository is the implementation of a Reddit post crawler and phish URL identification using VirusTotal.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials